personnummer/meta/README.md

 ## Package Specification (v2.1)

-This specification adds new feature to 2.1 and include all parts from 2.0.
+This specification adds new features and includes all parts from 2.0.

 ```
 personnummer.isMale(number|string, [bool includeCoordinationNumber = true])